 - exchange Ranging/Sidelink positioning measurement data/result.

-Editor's note: The above information may be updated.
+NOTE 4: Further information may be identified in the normative phase.

 - V2X Communication procedures as defined in TS 23.287 [3] and 5G ProSe Direct Communication procedures as defined in TS 23.304 [4] are used for the RSPP communication between UEs over PC5.

-Editor's note: Whether RSPP is over PC5-S or PC5-U or (partially) over PC5-D is up to RAN WG to decide.
+NOTE: Whether RSPP is over PC5-U or whether the RSPP over PDCP is still under RAN consideration and needs RAN WG decision.

 - A LMF may be involved when at least one of the Target UE and the Reference UE are in the network coverage.
 In that case, a suitable LMF needs to be selected by the AMF based on the LMF Ranging/SL Positioning capabilities defined in clause 6.27.2 and the service requests.
 The protocol used between UE and LMF will be decided by RAN and could be an extension of LPP, a new protocol or both, including the following procedures (to be confirmed by RAN WGs):